Ingenious-c0der/Beluga/README.md

 Beluga Language is an esoteric language based on fundamental implementations of a turing machine.
-As of now, its in active development, and mimics the model of a Linear Bounded Automata and sooner that of a general turing machine(with finite tape).
+As of now, its in active development (Just Started Out!), and mimics the model of a Linear Bounded Automata and sooner that of a general turing machine(with finite tape).

 You now have the power to directly write and run turing machines!